Top 15 Dog Photography Tips

 1. Make Sure You Know the Dog’s Personality

 Portrait photographers often get to know their clients before the photo session.
 By getting a glimpse of their personalities, they have a better idea of what to avoid and how to give instructions.
 You can use the same technique when photographing dogs.

 If your pet model is very energetic, you’ll be able to prepare yourself for a fast-paced and unpredictable photo shoot.
 If it enjoys lazing around, you can bring a few treats with you to catch its attention.

 Observe your subject and include its strengths in your pictures for the most natural results.

-- If your subject starts to misbehave or feel uncomfortable in your presence, you can ask its owner to join the picture.
+- If your subject feels uncomfortable in your presence, you can ask the owner to join the picture.

 Dogs tend to feel most comfortable in the presence of their loved ones.
 You can use this opportunity to take heartwarming portraits.

 Often, the puppy won’t start posing as soon as you pick up your camera.
 I recommend taking emotive portraits at the end of your photoshoot.
 That’s when your subject has used up all of its energy and is ready to relax.

 4. Use a Black Background for Classic Portraits

 Not every dog portrait has to be taken outdoors.
 If you’re a fan of studio photography, you can create a backdrop using a few simple tools.
 All you need is black paint, cardboard, and (DIY or professional) lighting equipment.

 5. Take Photos Using Burst Mode to Capture Motion